Monday, January 29, 2018

 • The reaction of the local people.
 On the advice of the herdsmen who took care of the pigs, the people of the place ran to see the man who had been liberated from the power of evil, now “in his full senses”.
 But the Legion had entered the pigs!
 And for this reason they ask Jesus to leave.
 For them, in fact, the pigs were more important than the human person who had just returned to his normal self.
 Those pigs also had a large economic value to the local people.
 The same thing happens today: we often give very little importance to people.
 It frightens people to be given the choice to give up wealth for the peace of Christ.

 • To announce the Good News means to announce “what the Lord has done for you!”
 The man who was liberated wanted to “follow Jesus,” but Jesus tells him, “Go home to your people and tell them all that the Lord in His mercy has done for you.”
 Mark addressed this phrase of Jesus to the communities and to all of us.
 For the majority of us “to follow Jesus” means, “Go to your house, to your people, and announce to them what the Lord has done for you!”

 • Which point of this text pleased or struck you the most?
 Why?

 • The man who was cured wanted to follow Jesus.
 But he should remain at home and tell everybody what Jesus has done for him.
-What has Jesus done for you which can be told to others?
+What has Jesus done for you?
+Do you want to share this with others?

 5) Concluding Prayer